 During therapy, you will also learn to coping mechanisms such as mindfulness and deep breathing or relaxation techniques, with the result that you will feel generally calmer, more relaxed and less worried or stressed.

 Don’t continue to go through your anxiety alone.
 If you’d like to speak to someone, call us on 1300 668 256 to book an appointment with a therapist or chat to one of our Provisional Psychologists on the Life Resolutions website to find out about our full range of counselling solutions, available both in person, via telehealth and from our chat feature from the safety of your own home.

 To find out how we can help call today on 1300 668 256

-We understand that many of us may be experiencing increased anxiety due to the new restrictions in place to combat COVID-19.
+We understand that many of you may be experiencing increased anxiety due to the continued restrictions in place to combat COVID-19.
 With the situation changing daily, it’s important to keep an eye on your mental health.